mvysny/vaadin-on-kotlin/docs/gettingstarted.md

         }
 ```

-Finally, add a Back link into the `init{}` block of to `ArticleView` (under the labels) so that users can go back to view the list again:
+Finally, add a Back link into the `private val root = formLayout {` block of the `ArticleView` class (under the labels) so that users can go back to view the list again:

 ```kotlin
         button("Back") {